-If the student is not familiar with the area, it can seem daunting to identify potential placement options.
+If the student is not familiar with the area, UISSW provides many tools and supports to find the best practicum fit.
 There are multiple resources that students are encouraged to access including their academic advisors and the UISSW center's practicum administrator in addition to exploring agency profiles on IPT.
 In IPT, students can run keyword searches and perform sorting of the agency profiles.
 In each profile, the agency provides additional information about what the agency does, qualities they look for in students, and any special requirements (such as specific application processes, access to transportation, etc.).

 Additionally, students may also be aware of or locate agencies not listed in IPT that may provide strong learning opportunities.
 Social work is a large profession and social workers often work in host-settings, which are agencies that do not have a primary social work focus (i.e. hospitals, correctional facilities, schools, etc.).
-Although such host agencies may not have a primary social work focus, social workers employed in these agencies are often willing to take on a student.
+Although such agencies may not have a primary social work focus, social workers employed in these agencies are often available to host a student.
 There is a multitude of placement options and students are encouraged to think outside of the box